notgull/theo/README.md

 * GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 * Mozilla Public License as published by the Mozilla Foundation, version 2.
-* The Patron License (https://github.com/notgull/theo/blob/main/LICENSE-PATRON.md) for sponsors and contributors, who can ignore the copyleft provisions of the above licenses or this project.

 `theo` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.